 Don’t throw away your printed books: A meta-analysis on the effects of reading media on reading comprehension.

-These days it is very common for students to bring their laptops to school and for many, reading and writing is mostly done in a digital manner.
+These days, it is very common for students to bring their laptops to school, and for many, reading and writing are mostly done digitally.

-- Do you learn more when reading from printed text or from reading on a digital device?
+• Do you learn more when reading from a printed text or from reading on a digital device?

-In a meta-analysis of the literature, Delgado, Vargas, Ackerman, and Salmerón (2018) attempted to answer these questions.
+Delgado, Vargas, Ackerman, and Salmerón (2018) attempted to answer these questions in a meta-analysis of the literature.

 Results are mixed

-With the increasing dominance of digital reading over paper reading, gaining understanding of the effects of the medium on reading comprehension has become critical.
-However, results from research comparing learning outcomes across printed and digital media are mixed, making conclusions difficult to reach.
+With the increasing dominance of digital reading over paper reading, understanding the effects of the medium on reading comprehension has become critical.
+However, research results comparing learning outcomes across printed and digital media are mixed, making conclusions difficult to reach.

-For this meta-analysis, the authors examined research in recent years (2000–2017), comparing the reading of comparable texts on paper and on digital devices.
-They found that independent of the research design, reading from paper leads to bigger learning gains than reading the same texts from a digital device.
+For this meta-analysis, the authors examined recent research (2000–2017) comparing the reading of comparable texts on paper and on digital devices.
+They found that independent of the research design, reading from paper leads to more significant learning gains than reading the same texts from a digital device.

-Furthermore, they found three variables that moderator the advantage of printed text over digital mediums.
+Furthermore, they found three variables that moderate the advantage of printed text over digital mediums.

 First, they found that paper-based reading is stronger in time-constrained environments.
-That is, when people only have a fixed and limited amount of time to read a text, it is even more important to read from paper, but it is less important for self-paced reading (although printed text still has an advantage even in this scenario).
+When people only have a fixed and limited amount of time to read a text, reading from paper is even more important.
+However, it is less critical for self-paced reading (although printed text still has an advantage even in this scenario).

-Second, they found that printed text is superior for informational text as well as when informational and narrative texts are mixed.
+Second, they found that printed text is superior to informational text and that informational and narrative texts are mixed.
 However, when reading only narrative texts, the advantage of printed text over digital text disappears.

 Third, the authors found that the advantage of paper-based reading seems to have increased over the years.
-Specifically, more recent show a larger advantage.
-The reason for this is not entirely understood, but is further discussed in the paper.
+Specifically, more recent studies show a more significant benefit.
+The reason for this is not entirely understood but is further discussed in the paper.

 Some more background information can be found in the texts below: